Program and courses Sociology: Politics, Policy and Society in Comparative Perspective

 Find out more during one of our events

-Extend your Master's with a junior internship
+Extend your Master's with an internship

 You have the opportunity to do an Extended Master's to deepen your knowledge and skills.
-In the Extended Master's program Sociology: Politics, Policy and Society in Comparative Perspective, you will extend your Master's program by half a year in which you do a junior internship (30 ECTS) in Dutch or English.
+In the Extended Master's program Sociology: Politics, Policy and Society in Comparative Perspective, you will extend your Master's program by half a year in which you do a half-year internship (30 ECTS) in Dutch or English.
 During the internship, you will dedicate half your time to research activities in the internship organization, and half your time researching and writing your Master's thesis.
 After completing the internship, you will receive a professional certificate in addition to your MSc.
 This experience will boost your position in the job market.

 Short overview of Sociology: Politics, Policy and Society in Comparative Perspective

-- Become part of a small-scale, interactive education environment, with excellent individual thesis supervision.
+• Become part of a small-scale, interactive education environment, with excellent individual thesis supervision

-- Apart from lectures, you will have interactive seminars with group and individual assignments.
+• Apart from lectures, you will have interactive seminars with group and individual assignments.
 The program offers blended learning, with work-from-home elements as well as on-campus seminars and lectures.

-- Enhance your skills and gain relevant work experience by doing an internship in the Extended Master's program.
+• Enhance your skills and gain relevant work experience by doing an internship in the Extended Master's program.

-- With a Double Degree program, you have the opportunity to earn a degree from both Tilburg University and one of our partner universities.
+• With a Double Degree program, you have the opportunity to earn a degree from both Tilburg University and one of our partner universities.

 Interested in the MSc Sociology: Politics, Policy and Society in Comparative Perspective?